mhamadelitawi/Handoop/README.md

 Notes :
 =======

-be careful : your appacheshould have the right to activate shell_exec and  run yarn framework (you can change default user of appache)
+be careful : your appache should have the right to activate shell_exec and  run yarn framework (you can change default user of appache)

 For quick test put folders in "HDFS" in your hdfs